Patio or decking: Which one is right for you?

 All sounds simple enough.
 But there are a handful of objective pros and cons of decking and patios you should also consider.
 For one, patios aren’t raised, and this offers more privacy from nosy neighbours than decking provides.
 Plus, patios have no slippery steps to contend with, as well as more opportunities to coordinate the finish with surrounding charming garden paths.

-If, after reading, you’ve decided a patio is more practical for you, just head over to the Simply Paving website to browse our full collection of pavers.
+If, after reading, you’ve decided a patio is more practical for you, just head over to the Simply Paving website to browse our full collection of patio slabs.
 You can also get in touch with us today on 0800 032 6306 or start a live chat.